-Waste treatment methods Product / Packaging disposal T allow wash water from cleaning or process equipment to enter drains. be necessary to collect all wash water for treatment before disposal.
-Ises disposal to sewer may be subject to local laws and regulations and these should be considered first. in doubt contact the responsible authority.
+Waste treatment methods

+Product / Packaging disposal

+- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains - It may be necessary to collect all wash water for treatment before disposal. - In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - Where in doubt contact the responsible authority.